-Legitimacy: If a student approaches you in class and asks for classroom or testing accommodations due to any disability (and you have not been sent a letter from Student Accessibility Services), you should ask the student to contact SAS to discuss the disability and the accommodations requested.
+Legitimacy: If a student approaches you in class and asks for classroom or testing accommodations due to any disability (and you have not been sent a letter from Student Accessibility Services), you should ask the student to contact Accessibility Services to discuss the disability and the accommodations requested.
+The proper documentation needs to be on file and evaluated.
+There are guidelines regarding documentation that need to be adhered to relating to who must provide the documentation and the date of the formal evaluation.